feddybear/flipside_ph/annotation.md

 #### Fillers / Hesitancies

 Fillers are sounds or words that if omitted from the transcript, would not change what the speaker is trying to convey.
-You can use &lt;fill:>, &lt;filler:>, or &lt;hes:\>.
+You can use &lt;fill:>, &lt;filler:>, or &lt;hes:\> (interchangeable).
+However, only do this if (1) there is only one token, (2) the token immediately precedes the correct word intended.
 Try to re-read your transcripts without the enclosed tag to test your decision.

 1. Thinking words\
    e.g. &lt;filler:ah>, &lt;filler:mm>